Resource Optimisation of Coherently Controlled Quantum Computations with the PBS-calculus: Coloured PBS-Diagrams

 Regarding notations, we use actual colours for wires: blue for $\htype$-wires, red for $\vtype$-wires, and black for $\top$-wires.
-We also add labels on the wires, which are omitted when clear from the context, so that there is no loss of information in the case of a colour-blind reader or black and white printing.
+We also add labels on the wires, which are omitted when clear from the context, so that there is no loss of information in the case of a colour-blind reader or black and white printing.\footnote{With the convention that the type $\top$ is always omitted (in other words, a wire of ambiguous type is black by convention).
+See~\cite{clem2023}, Example~1.7 for additional explanations about how to infer the omitted types.} Two examples of diagrams are given in Figure \ref{fig:ex1}.

+Unless specified, the unit of $\M$ is denoted $I$ and its composition is $\cdot$ which will be generally omitted ($VU$ rather than $V\cdot U$).
+The main two examples of monoids we consider in the rest of the paper are: \begin{itemize} \item The monoid $\mathcal{U}(\H)$ of isometries of a Hilbert space $\H$ with the usual composition.
+When $\H$ is of finite dimension, the elements of $\mathcal{U}(\H)$ are unitary maps.
+With a slight abuse of notations, the corresponding traced coloured prop of diagrams is denoted $\diag \H$. \item The free monoid $\GG^*$ on some set $\GG$.
+The gates, when the monoid is freely generated, can be interpreted as queries to oracles (each element of $\GG$ corresponds to an oracle): the gates implement \emph{a priori} arbitrary operations with no particular structures.
+We use the term \emph{abstract diagram} when the underlying monoid is freely generated, and we refer to the elements of $\GG$ as \emph{names}.
+Notice that the free monoid case can also be seen as an extension of \emph{bare diagrams}~\cite{branciard2021coherent}. \end{itemize}